csanadszilagyi/BookSearchApp/README.md

 # BookSearchApp

 Simple book search application that fetches book metadata from the Google Books API using Angular 7 and Bootstrap 4.
-The data is displayed by the virtual scroll component from Angular CDK, making the software performance friendly, in case of long lists as well.
+The data is displayed by the virtual scroll component from Angular CDK, making it performance friendly, in case of long lists as well.

 # Usage
 Clone and npm install.